atib92/Backend-Engineering/WebSockets/README.md

 Streaming breaks in these cases. b.
 Client Buffering : A similar problem can happen on the Client side where a client caches all the chucked response before building the complete response and making it available to the application.
 There is nothing in the HTTP Protocol to prevent client from doing that.

+#### Http Streaming Vs WebSockets
+The point to note is that HTTP Streaming is not fully duplex as in the Client cannot send independently to the Server.
+The Client simple starts a http Connection which is then used by the Server to stream chunked data to the Client.
+Its primarily a way for Servers to stream data to Clients in applications like video streaming etc. WebSockets on the other hand are Full Duplex channels where both Client and Server can exchange data independently.

 ## Common Use Cases
 Instant messaging applications, Gaming applications, Video Calling applications, Finance Tickers,